-Malware Ecologies: Disrupting the Geographies of Cyberspace and Cybersecurity
+Malware Ecologies: Rethinking the Geographies of Cyberspace and Cybersecurity

 My research considers how we conceptualise malware and its relation to the human analysis, detection, and curation in different spaces.
 This is primarily through (auto)ethnographic work in a malware analysis laboratory, and drawing on several case study malware forms to explore how malware’s materiality and affects challenge conventional readings of politics.
 This brings together strands of thought from Amoore, Deleuze, Foucault, Guattari, Hayles, Parisi, and Serres among others into encounters with computer sciences, politics, international relations and geography.
 The thesis aims engages with malware to challenge how cybersecurity is practised and rethink cyberspace as full of intensities and complication that question cartesian geographies.